ctkelley/MPResults/README.md

 This repo supports my paper __Newton's Method in Mixed Precision__.

-__The version that made the plots/tables in the original manuscript is v0.5.
-Look for it under the tagged branches.__
+__The version that made the plots/tables in the original manuscript got smashed in an attemt to "tune" the code.
+There's a bug in this version that affects the analytic Jacobian coputations.
+I found and fixed it and will get the right stuff up here soon.
+The finite difference Jacobian computaions work as advertised.__

-If I make the codes better/faster/shinier before publication, that will not be in the tagged 0.5 version.
-I'll put that in this branch.

-I've made the code for the function evaluation run faster, at least for small dimensions with double and single precision linear algebra.
-I have also made it easier to duplicate the results.
-You're welcome.

 ## Readme Contents